ai-cfia/nachet-backend/docs/nachet-model-documentation.md

 ### Why topN

 We decided to named the top results property top N because this value can return n predictions.
-Usually in AI, the top 5 result are use to measure the accuracy of a model.
-If the correct result is the top 5, then it is considered that the prediction was true.
+Usually in AI, the top 5 results are used to measure the accuracy of a model.
+If the correct result is in the top 5, then the prediction is considered true.

-This is useful in case were the user have is attention on more then 1 result.
+This is useful in the case where the user might a need for multiple guesses for one inference.

  > "Top N accuracy — Top N accuracy is when you measure how often your predicted class falls in the top N values of your softmax distribution."
  [Nagda, R. (2019-11-08) *Evaluating models using the Top N accuracy metrics*.
 Medium](https://medium.com/nanonets/evaluating-models-using-the-top-n-accuracy-metrics-c0355b36f91b)